Skip to main content

 Two points are worth treating as non-negotiable.
 Under UK law, the author is the first owner of copyright unless another rule or agreement applies.
 Assignment is not effective unless it is in writing and signed by or on behalf of the assignor.
 For late B2B commercial payments in the UK, the statutory interest benchmark is 8% plus the Bank of England base rate.

 Keep responsibility lines clear.
 Confirm who handles each tax and reporting obligation in your specific setup, and keep a compliance and accounting file.
-As a baseline, retain the signed contract, the status-check note and any CEST output, the payer-side tax form actually required, invoices, payment confirmations, bank-detail confirmation, and a placeholder for any verified current reporting requirement relevant to your setup [insert current reporting requirement after verification].
+As a baseline, retain the signed contract, the status-check note and any CEST output, the payer-side tax form actually required, invoices, payment confirmations, and bank-detail confirmation.
+Any current reporting requirement relevant to your setup must be verified from official tax or accounting records before use.

 These are usually simple errors, but they create friction fast: